Didn't receive expected email from Adobe

 • You convert a PDF using Create Adobe PDF Online.

-• A hosted service on Adobe.com requires you to verify your email address.
+• A hosted service on Adobe.com requires email verification.

-*Mails sent 30 days before the expiry of your subscription or when a new invoice is raised for your subscription payments.
+Emails are sent 30 days before your subscription expires or when a new invoice is generated for your subscription payments.

-Use the following troubleshooting tips to resolve issues related to non-receipt of email from Adobe.
+Follow these troubleshooting tips to resolve issues with not receiving emails from Adobe.

 Check bulk or junk email folders

-Search your junk or bulk email folders for the email from Adobe.
-Your mail administrator or mail program could have automatically set up these folders for you, and filters can sweep emails into these folders without you knowing it.
+Search your junk or bulk email folders for emails from Adobe.
+Your mail administrator or email program could have automatically created bulk email folders and added filters to move emails to these folders without your knowledge.

 Mail IDs